ONSdigital/dp-renderer/PATTERNS.md

 <h1>The header</h1>
 ```

-* You will need to manually add the [error panel](https://ons-design-system.netlify.app/components/panel/#error-details) yourself but it will resemble something like the example.
+- You will need to manually add the [error panel](https://ons-design-system.netlify.app/components/panel/#error-details) yourself but it will resemble something like the example.
 This is due to the panel adding two additional containing `<div>` elements and different input fields have different variants on implementing the error.
+Alternatively, if your fields are not complex then use one of the [fields](#fields) patterns which provide the necessary error panel surrounding the input field.
   e.g.

 ```tmpl
 {{ if .Page.Error.Title }}